nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* NUS SOC Student
+* NUS SOC Students
+* Have a need to manage a significant number of tasks and events
+* Have trouble tracking their schedule
 * Prefer using CLI rather than GUI
-* Struggle to manage their schedule
-* Have a lot of commitments (6 modules, TA and RA roles while balancing a part time internship)
+* Reasonably comfortable using CLI apps
-* Can type fast, hate mouse
+* Can type fast and hate mouse
+* Prefer desktop apps over other types

 **Value proposition**:

-* Provide a simple platform for target users to manage their schedule
+* Provide a simple platform for target users to efficiently manage their schedule
-* CLI commands to manage meetings or schedule with some contacts
-* CLI commands to add tasks and reminders
+* Track and manage users' tasks and events quickly
-* GUI to display the schedule of user
+* Provide useful features that improve the efficiency of users in task and event management

 ### A2.
 User stories